 When we bought our RV, it had been refitted for use with city hookups rather than for it’s original purpose of boon docking.
 The electric water heater that had been installed was gobbling our energy so we ordered a propane model.

-When the UPS guy dropped off it off, we eyeballed it with suspicion as we’d recently been implanted with wild ideas after watching an episode of the TV show Mythbusters featuring an experiment with hot water heaters.
+When the UPS guy dropped off it off, we eyeballed it with suspicion as we’d recently watched an episode of the TV show Mythbusters featuring an experiment with hot water heaters.

 They had disabled all of the safety measures on several tanks then set the temperature dials to maximum.
 Upon overheating to the point of exploding, they blew open at their weakest points – the bottoms – launching them hundreds of feet into the air.